Tokyo transformed: Global sporting events put spotlight on Japan's capital

 The city's Olympic readiness will get a test run when the Rugby World Cup kicks off on September 20 at Tokyo Stadium.
 Matches will be held in six Japanese cities and around 600,000 international rugby fans are expected to descend on the country, taking one third of tickets.

-Some 13,000 volunteers are hired to help rugby fans to navigate the city and enjoy the matches.
+Some 13,000 volunteers have been hired to help rugby fans to navigate the city and enjoy the matches.

 YOSHIKAZU TSUNO/AFP/AFP/Getty Images